Skip to content

 Build a Container#

-The primary function of the build command is to create new containers either from scratch or based on existing containers.
-It is also used to convert between container formats.
-Full documentation of the build command is available at Singularity Docs.
-Here we include an example definition file and build process for a Python container.
+The build command is used to create new containers either from scratch or based on existing containers.
+It can also used to convert between container formats.
+As an example, we'll discuss the process of building custom Python container from scratch.

 Definition File#